-The human spine is made up of 33 “motion segments”, divided into the cervical, thoracic, lumbar and sacral areas.
+The human spine is made up of 33 “motion segments” divided into the cervical, thoracic, lumbar and sacral areas.
+Motion-preserving surgery aims to keep these segments flexible.

 The cervical and lumbar regions of the spine are mobile, allowing for the flexibility of the neck and the lower back, and activities such as bending, turning, and twisting.

-Traditional surgical approaches to the cervical and lumbar spine often involve a fusion operation, where the motion of one or more of the motion segments is eliminated.
+Traditional surgical approaches to the cervical and lumbar spine often involve a fusion operation, where the surgeon eliminates the motion of one or more of the motion segments.

 This, in turn, can render the spine stiff, and, in the long run, can result in degeneration of the adjacent discs, causing new compression on the spinal cord or the nerve roots.
-This process is referred to as “adjacent segment disease” and may require additional surgery.
+This process, referred to as adjacent segment disease, may require additional surgery.

 Motion-preserving spine surgery refers generally to surgical options for the cervical and lumbar spine where a traditional fusion is avoided, and the natural motion of the spine is preserved.